Bright Packaging: Activist investor

 On 10 February 2014, non-executive director Datuk Seri Syed Ali Alhabshee has ceased to be a substantial shareholder of the company following the disposal of his entire shareholding in a direct business transaction to Dato' Ricky Wong.
 Dato' Ricky currently holds a 32.81% stake in Bright Packaging.

 Datuk Seri Syed Ali Alhabshee with 9.24% voting shares led dissident shareholders to victory by a landslide margin with 59.93% voting in favour to oust the incumbent board at the EGM.
 Following the boardroom tussle, Luxembourg-based SICAV Halley Asian Prosperity hedge fund emerged as Bright Packaging Industry Bhd's third largest shareholder in May 2013 In October, renowned activist investor and entrepreneur Dato’ Ricky Wong, founder and CEO of Asia Media Group, bought a dominant stakeholder in Bright Packaging Industry Bhd.
 In a filing with Bursa Malaysia, Wong purchased a further 360,000 shares, giving him 23.5% of Bright Packaging.
 Dato' Ricky and Datuk Seri Syed Ali Alhabshee are CEO and chairman of Asia Media respectively.

 Turnaround

-After the management shakeup, Bright Packaging reported its strongest quarter in over a decade lifting its year end result.
+After the management shakeup, Bright Packaging reported its strongest quarter in over a decade lifting its year result.
 It was reported in October 2013 that the company had plans to raise $47 million through a rights issue to double capacity to meet increased demand.
 The company made a net profit of $2.98 million for the fourth quarter, ended 31 August 2013 – an increase from $1.48 million in the previous corresponding quarter.
 YoY quarter revenue rose 54.5% to $20.8 million from $13.5 million a year earlier, following higher orders from the local and confectionery industry.
 Bright Packaging reported a full year profit of $7.3 million, up 86% from $3.8 million in the previous year.